Nesbos/Ano-Bot/README.md

 # Ano-Bot
-Announcement Bot for discord servers.
+Ano-Bot is a generalistic bot for discord made by: WatchersGrim